slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On validation

 <!--
+> *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*
 - It’s really hard to have self-esteem.
 Everyone wants to take it from us.
 A boss, a teacher, a parent, a friend, a lover.
 Why Self-Compassion Works Better Than Self-Esteem: Boosting your ego won’t make you feel better.
 Instead, try talking to yourself like you would your best friend.
 - You don’t have to prove anything to anybody, including yourself.
 - Seek Validation from Yourself and Yourself Only, specially men.
 The problem is that men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.